nasa/cumulus/packages/api/README.md

   Options:

-    -a, --index-alias <alias>     AWS Elasticsearch index alias (default: cumulus-alias) --host <host>                 AWS Elasticsearch host (default: null) -s, --source <sourceIndex>    Index to reindex (default: null) -d, --dest-index <destIndex>  Name of the destination index, should not be an existing index.
+    -a, --index-alias <indexAlias>    AWS Elasticsearch index alias (default: cumulus-alias) --host <host>                     AWS Elasticsearch host (default: null) -s, --source-index <sourceIndex>  Index to reindex (default: null) -d, --dest-index <destIndex>      Name of the destination index, should not be an existing index.
 Will default to an index named with today's date (default: null)
     -h, --help                        output usage information
 ```

 #### Get Status